mcmah309/rust_core/book/src/introduction/quickstart.md

 ### `List` and `Arr`

-`Arr` is a compliment to `List`, which represents a fixed sized `List`.
-No more runtime exceptions for trying to grow a non-growable `List`.
-It also has zero runtime cost, as it is an extension type of `List`. `Arr` is more efficient than a growable `List`.
+`Arr` (array) is a compliment to `List`, representing a fixed sized `List`.
+Having a separate `Arr` type fixes runtime exceptions for trying to grow a non-growable `List`.
+It also has zero runtime cost, as it is an extension type of `List` and is more efficient than a growable `List`.
+With `Arr`, type intent is clear for maintainers and developers are able think about code performance more critically.

 #### Iter
 rust_core implements the entirety of Rust's stable and unstable [Iterator](https://doc.rust-lang.org/beta/core/iter/trait.Iterator.html) methods.
 There are a lot of methods here that many Dart developers may not be familiar with.
-Definitely worth a look - [pub](https://pub.dev/documentation/rust_core/latest/iter/iter-library.html)
+Definitely worth a look - [docs](https://pub.dev/documentation/rust_core/latest/iter/iter-library.html)

 ```dart
 List<int> list = [1, 2, 3, 4, 5];